jaydeepw/accent-assignment-01/README.md

 ## Recommendations for future improvements
 - Albums list should be paginated
+- Using ProGaurd for security against reverse engineering of the application and reducing the app distributable binary size
 - Showing images for the albums received from the network and cached on the device

 ## Requirements